Alkimists

 Benefits

-• Preservative with antimicrobial activity against bacteria and fungi
+• Broad-spectrum preservative against bacteria and fungi

 Potential concerns